 Finally, they check the ingredients according to various standards:

-- AIICS (Australian Inventory of Industrial Chemical Substances), including the confidential portion of the inventory
+- AIICS (Australian Inventory of Industrial Chemical Substance), including the confidential portion of the inventory

 - Customs Prohibited Imports Regulation